rev087/ng-inspector/CONTRIBUTING.md

 * `npm test` - Will open as many browsers as possible when running tests
 * `npm run test-throttled` - Will limit tests to one browser at a time

+### Creating a new e2e test

+The protractor tests in this repo follow a specific pattern, that helps to automate testing against the different versions of Angular.
+To scaffold a basic new e2e test, run `gulp newtest --name test-name-here`.
+This will create the basic test files for you, and place them in a new directory under `test/e2e/tests`.

 ### Angular Versions